OSGeo/OSGeoLive-doc/overview/mb-system_overview.rst

 multibeam, interferometry, and sidescan sonars.
 It has close ties to the `GMT <gmt_overview.html>`_ software.

-MB-System has been under active development since 1993, with active support from a number of research and science organisations.
+MB-System has been under development since 1993, with active support from a number of research and science organisations.

 Core Features
 -------------